AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 * **`SearchManager(InventoryManager inventory)`**
   * Constructs a `SalesManager` class with a given `InventoryManager`.
 * **`searchByName(String name)`**
-  * Searches for a Product with the given String name
+  * Searches for a Product with the given String name.
 * **`searchById(String id)`**
-  * Searches for a Product with the given String ID
+  * Searches for a Product with the given String ID.
 * **`checkForProductByName(String name, Set<Map.Entry<String, Product>> mapSet)`**
   * A private method that returns true if given String name is present in the Set.
   * Used by searchByName(String name)
 * **`checkForProductById(String id, HashMap<String, Product> currentProductList)`**
   * A private method that returns true if given String ID is present in the HashMap.
-  * Used by searchById(String id)
+  * Used by searchById(String id).

 **Interactions with Other Components**

 * **`InventoryManager`** - `SearchManager` relies on the `InventoryManager` to search for products.
 * **`CommandParser`** - Calls `SearchManager` to execute search-related commands entered by the user.

+---

 <!-- @@author b1inmeister -->
 ### CommandParser class